Insulin Lispro-aabc (By injection)

 Lyumjev KwikPen U-100, Lyumjev Kwikpen U-200, Lyumjev U-100There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to insulin lispro-aabc or during an episode of low blood sugar.
+Do not use it if you had an allergic reaction to insulin lispro-aabc or during episodes of hypoglycemia (low blood sugar).

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin (eg, stomach, thigh, buttocks, or upper arm) or into a vein.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Always double-check both the concentration (strength) of your insulin and your dose.
 Concentration and dose are not the same.
 The dose is how many units of insulin you will use.
 The concentration tells how many units of insulin are in each milliliter (mL), such as 100 units/mL (U-100), but this does not mean you will use 100 units at a time.